TEDxTUM/TEDx-YTT/README.md

  Next, in the same folder where 'TEDx-ytt.py' is located, add an empty file named 'yapi.txt' to your **local** copy (make sure it is **not** added to your git and synchronized with any publically available repository!).
  Paste your Youtube API Public Data key ([here is how to get one](https://www.slickremix.com/docs/get-api-key-for-youtube/)) into the file and save it.
+Also delete the example files `tedx-ytt-output.csv` and  `tedx-ytt-statistics.csv` from this folder.

-If you want to run the script manually later, open `TEDx-ytt.py` in a text editor or IDE and adjust the options that can be found at the top of the script to fit your criteria.
+If you want to run the script manually, open `TEDx-ytt.py` in a text editor or IDE and adjust the options that can be found at the top of the script to fit your criteria.

  ```python
 ##################